betaglot/plantabeta/docs/guide/Why/Productivity.md

 ### MotoFrequency

 - HoleOpen to HoleClose ratio is optimal when 1:1.
 Many Novice planters are greater than 1.
-- When there are multiple MotoAlternatives, efficient when the Moto with the lower BetaDifficulty is more frequent than an AlternativeMoto with a higher MotoDifficulty.
+- When there are multiple MotoAlternatives, efficient when the Move with the lower BetaDifficulty is more frequent than an AlternativeMoto with a higher MotoDifficulty.
 ExperiencedPlanters are performing easier Beta than NovicePlanter.
 BetaExecution

 ## DevState